 A few weeks before the due date, doctors usually deliver the baby, then remove the uterus, unless the woman objects.

+After delivery of the baby, the placenta usually detaches from the uterus, and the woman can push the placenta out by herself or with help from a doctor or midwife.
 When the placenta is too firmly attached, parts of the placenta may remain in the uterus after delivery.
 In these cases, delivery of the placenta is delayed, and the risks of bleeding and infection in the uterus are increased.
 Bleeding may be life threatening.

-Placenta accreta is becoming more common:
+Placenta accreta is becoming more common.
+It occurred in about

-This complication is more likely to occur in women with the following characteristics:
+Placenta accreta is more likely to occur in women with the following characteristics:

 Who have had a cesarean delivery